Andrepereira2001/feup-lbaw-2021/eap.md

 This section includes the complete API specification in OpenAPI (YAML).

-Additionally there is a link to the OpenAPI YAML file in the group's repository (LINKKKKKKKKKKKKKKKKKKK).
+Additionally [here](../Docs/a7_openapi.yaml) it is a link to the OpenAPI YAML file in the group's repository.

-??????????
-The filename should include ‘openapi’ to activate GitLab’s OpenAPI viewer.

-Link to the Swagger generated documentation (e.g. `https://app.swaggerhub.com/apis-docs/...`).
+Link to the Swagger generated documentation: https://app.swaggerhub.com/apis/toEase/a7_openapi/1.0.0-oas3.
+We did not had an account in Swagger sowe started free trial of the account, for only 15 days.
+We don't know if the link is going to still available after this day, so please contact us if there is something wrong.

 ``` yaml
 openapi: 3.0.0